 That’s Dad.

-I think of all the times I paid out of pocket at Dr. Sullivan’s, the insurance refusing to cover epilepsy.
-It cost $200 to get in the door.
+Think of all the times I paid out of pocket at Dr. Sullivan’s, the insurance refusing to cover epilepsy.
+Cost $200 to get in the door.
 Where’s the humanity in that?
 With Dad as the barometer, it’s easy to see why my expectations were skewed.
 I thought all doctors were like him.
 In truth, no one was.
 He was the son of my grandfather, and there was no one like him.

 Except his sons.